Ultimate Tuna Poke Bowl Recipe

 Ingredients and substitutes

-- Rice – In a large bowl, wash the rice in clean running water a couple of times until the water runs clear.
+- Rice – In a large bowl, wash the rice in clean running water several times until the water runs clear.
 Cook according to the package directions.
 And set aside.

-Pro tip – Generally, you would add 1 cup water and 1 cup rice in a pot.
-Let come to a boil.
+Pro tip – You would add 1 cup of water and 1 cup of rice to a pot.
+Let it come to a boil.
 Then, turn the heat to a low simmer and cook for 15 minutes.
 Set aside until ready to serve. - Ahi Tuna – Cut the tuna into small 1/2-inch cubes.
 And set aside in a bowl.

-Pro tip – Ideally you want to make bite-size pieces of the tuna so you can pick it up with your chopsticks and eat.
-My kids are small so I make smaller pieces.
+Pro tip – Ideally, you want to cut the tuna into bite-sized pieces so you can pick it up with your chopsticks and eat.
+My kids are small, so I make smaller pieces.

 Tuna poke marinade

 - Combine all the marinade ingredients in a medium bowl.
-Then, add the chopped tuna, and combine well.
-Cover with plastic wrap and leave to marinate in the refrigerator for 10 to 15 hours.
-Just before serving, add the chilly flakes and white or black sesame seeds.
+Then, add the chopped tuna and combine well.
+Cover with plastic wrap and marinate in the refrigerator for 10 to 15 minutes.
+Add the chili flakes and white or black sesame seeds before serving.

-Pro tip – The color of your sauce will depend on the color of the sesame oil and the amount of chilly oil you use.
+Pro tip – The color of your sauce will depend on the color of the sesame oil and the amount of chili oil you use.

 - Assemble – Fill a small bowl with steamed rice and invert it in the center of a bowl or plate.
 Then, surround it with all the remaining ingredients – tuna, cucumber, avocado, radishes, and lettuce or veggies.
 And top with some of the sauce.